 When someone chooses to get behind the wheel after consuming alcohol, they endanger their lives and everyone else’s lives.
 If you or a loved one has been injured in a collision caused by a drunk driver, you have the right to hold them accountable for their reckless actions and your accident-related losses.

 That being said, taking legal action by yourself can be a futile undertaking.
 To give yourself the advantage you need to obtain compensation, consider working with a North Charleston drunk driving car accident lawyer from Miller, Dawson, Sigal & Ward Injury Attorneys.
-Our car accident attorneys have what it takes to make your case a major success.
+Our North Charleston car accident attorneys have what it takes to make your case a major success.

 An Attorney Can Help You Recover From Your Drunk Driving Accident Injury